Brownsville Course Information

 Phlebotomy Technician Program

-Would you like to prepare for a rewarding career in healthcare?
 Phlebotomy technicians are important members of the health care team.
 They collect blood from patients and prepare the samples for medical testing, transfusions, or donations.
 Phlebotomy is vital in helping to diagnose and treat many conditions.

-Phlebotomy Technicians work in a variety of settings, including hospitals, clinics, diagnostic laboratories, blood donation centers, and other facilities including medical spas.
+Phlebotomy technicians work in a variety of settings, including hospitals, clinics, diagnostic laboratories, blood donation centers, and other facilities including medical spas.

 *Internships provide valuable hands-on experience in the field, enabling you to master the content learned through practice, increase your professional network, and gain work experience to be competitive in the job market.